 Please note: Air or boat transfers and accommodation must be arranged in advance.
 Vehicle access is from Steep Point via landing barge to transfer 4WD vehicles.
 Prior bookings necessary.
 Fishing and 4WD day tours are available departing from Denham.

-Dirk Hartog Island is Western Australia’s largest island and one of Australia's emerging nature-based tourism destinations situated in the Shark Bay World Heritage Area.
+Dirk Hartog Island is Western Australia’s largest island and one of Australia's emerging nature-based tourism destinations situated in the UNESCO Shark Bay World Heritage Area.

 Dirk Hartog Island is located to the northwest of the UNESCO Shark Bay World Heritage Area in Western Australia.
 Shark Bay is approximately 8.5 hours' drive north of Perth (830km) or a two-hour flight with Regional Express Airlines.